Astronomers Reveal First Image Of Black Hole At Milky Ways Centre - UrduPoint

 That black hole is called M87* because it is in the Messier 87 galaxy.

-- Moving target - The two black holes bear striking similarities, despite the fact that Sgr A* is 2,000 times smaller than M87*.
+- Einstein would be 'ecstatic' - The two black holes bear striking similarities, despite the fact that Sgr A* is 2,000 times smaller than M87*.

 "Close to the edge of these black holes, they look amazingly similar," said Sera Markoff, co-chair of the EHT Science Council, and a professor at the University of Amsterdam.